 The Nikola Tesla Centre

-NTC learning system is a specialized program for the development of overall child potentials, created by Mensa Serbia members Ranko Rajović and Uroš Petrović.
-The Program is primarily a practical implementation of new discoveries from the fields of neuroscience and pedagogy in classrooms and everyday life.
+The NTC learning system is a specialized program for the development of overall child potentials, created by Mensa Serbia members Ranko Rajović and Uroš Petrović.
+The program is primarily a practical implementation of new discoveries from the fields of neuroscience and pedagogy in classrooms and everyday life.
 It aims to develop creativity and functional knowledge in children.
-Play, as an intrinsic need of a child, represents the key factor of NTC Program implementation, within which NTC methods resemble play, and children learn in a natural way without pressure; in this way, learnt material is more easily acquired and retained.
-The three implementations phases of the NTC Program encompass sensory-motor and cognitive development of children.
+Play, as an intrinsic need of the child, represents the key factor of NTC Program implementation, within which NTC methods resemble play, and children learn in a natural way without pressure; in this way, learned material is more easily acquired and retained.
+The three implementation phases of the NTC Program encompass the sensory-motor and cognitive development of children.

-Today, the NTC Program has been implemented in 17 European countries, seven of which have been accredited by the appropriate Ministry of Education (Serbia, Slovenia, Croatia, Czech Republic, Montenegro, Macedonia, and Bosnia and Herzegovina).
-In the other other ten (Italy, Greece, Sweden, Iceland, Hungary, Romania, Bulgaria, Switzerland, Slovakia and Sierra Leone) Mensa groups are conducting the program in collaboration with educational institutions.
+Today, the NTC Program has been implemented in seventeen European countries, seven of which have been accredited by the appropriate Ministry of Education (Serbia, Slovenia, Croatia, Czech Republic, Montenegro, Macedonia, and Bosnia and Herzegovina).
+In the other other ten (Italy, Greece, Sweden, Iceland, Hungary, Romania, Bulgaria, Switzerland, Slovakia and Sierra Leone), Mensa groups are conducting the program in collaboration with those countries' respective educational institutions.

-NB: Author of the Program, Ranko Rajović, in 2015 won a prestigious award from the Mensa Foundation for intellectual benefits to society.
-He has had four books published which have been translated into several languages: Czech, Croatian, Slovenian, Romanian, Serbian, and English.
+N.B.
+In 2015, the author of the program, Ranko Rajović, won a prestigious award from the Mensa Foundation for Intellectual Benefits to Society.
+He has published four books which have been translated into several languages: Czech, Croatian, Slovenian, Romanian, Serbian, and English.

 The Mensa Grammar School

-The Mensa Grammar School in Prague focuses on educating gifted children using individual approaches with a variety of modern methods.
+The Mensa Grammar School in Prague focuses on educating gifted children using individual approaches which contain a variety of modern methods.
 Mensa Czech organizes conferences and seminars for teachers and school principals, often in conjunction with the Ministry of Education.
 These feature both theoretical and practical lectures on gifted-related topics.